PayPal: A Digital Payment Solution for Everyone

 Limitations of PayPal

-While PayPal has many advantages, it's essential to be aware of its limitations:
+While PayPal has advantages, it's essential to be aware of its limitations:

 Fees